AleksKava/report_autofilling/README.md

 # report_autofilling
-## create word report using python and python-docx
+## Creating word report using python and python-docx

 This program was created to automate the filling of reports on construction expertise.
 Data comes into the report from several sources: